KimKaiv/starter-hugo-research-group/content/post/inaugural-expert-climate-prediction-market-for-Atlantic-hurricanes/index.md

 ---

-The CRUCIAL at Lancaster University is opening a prediction market to forecast the number of Atlantic hurricanes in the 2024 hurricane season.
+CRUCIAL at Lancaster University is opening a prediction market to forecast the number of Atlantic hurricanes in the 2024 hurricane season.
 The market will allow participants to contribute their expertise to a market-consensus probability forecast that can evolve as new information becomes available.

 Participants will not pay to take part, but will receive cash rewards from a £20,000 fund, based on the accuracy of their forecasts.
 Participants will be invited to take part based on their expertise.